PaulleDemon/PeckSpace-support/TermsAndConditions.md

 You warrant and represent that:

 * you own the content you post on the website.
 The peckwoods is in no way responsible for the conetent you post on the website.
-* you will not post pornographic contents.
+* you will not post pornographic content.
 * No content that causes harm to others.
 * You will not use the website to harrass other users of the website.
 * You will if necessary remove posts that are not appropriate to the website